cislrpi/io/docs/CELIO central server setup.md

 sudo rabbitmqctl add_user <username> <password>
 sudo rabbitmqctl set_user_tags <username> administrator

-# vhost is optional.
-If not using it, ignore the section in bracket
+# First grant your user access to the root vhost because the rabbitmq_event_exchange uses the root vhost
+sudo rabbitmqctl set_permissions <username> ".*" ".*" ".*"
+# Do the following if you're using another vhost other than the root to send messages
 sudo rabbitmqctl set_permissions [-p </vhost>] <username> ".*" ".*" ".*"
 ```